The College may restrict support for international travel if public health conditions warrant.

 The review committee will consider applications twice per cycle, in March (first round) and October (second round).
 Eligible applicants may submit one application per round and receive only one award per cycle.
 The review committee includes the Dean and/or Associate Dean and one member from each of the four disciplinary areas: humanities, natural sciences, social sciences, and visual and performing arts.
 No member of the review committee will have an application in the pool under consideration.
 A full application consists of a completed application form together with all supporting material requested on the form.

-Grant recipients must adhere to all Le Moyne College policies and to all policies and/or protocols specified by government officials within the U.S. and abroad.
-College policy allows reimbursement for international travel by fully vaccinated* faculty members and requires adherence to CDC guidelines (https://www.cdc.gov/coronavirus/2019-ncov/travelers/international-travel-during-covid19.html).
-Please note that expenses related to COVID-19 testing, quarantine, and/or isolation are not reimbursable.
+Grant recipients must adhere to all Le Moyne College public health policies and to all public health policies and/or protocols specified by government officials within the U.S. and abroad.
+They are also encouraged to follow CDC guidelines regarding international travel to and from the United States (https://wwwnc.cdc.gov/travel; https://wwwnc.cdc.gov/travel/diseases/covid19).